E3S Energy Economics & Evaluation Symposium

 Session 1: Chief Economist Panel

-A high-level scene-setter led by economists and senior market practitioners, examining the macro forces reshaping energy investment: commodity price cycles, geopolitical shifts, capital allocation trends, and where the market may move in the next 12–18 months.
+A high-level scene-setter led by economists and senior market practitioners.
+The panel examines the macro forces reshaping energy investment –commodity price cycles, geopolitical shifts, and capital allocation trends –and assesses where the market sits today and where it is likely to be in 12–18 months.

 Shwan Dizayee headshot